 Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?

-Average error rate in completing a task as a percentage (decrease).
-2016 - 0 percent 2017 - 0 percent 2018 - 1.41 percent Yes
+Average error rate in 2016 - 0 percent 2 percent or less 2017 - 0 percent Yes

+completing a task as 2018 - 1.41

+a percentage percent

+(decrease).
+2019 - 33.0

+percent

 AHFC does not anticipate a decrease in the error rate for this task as a result of this activity.
 We do gather data regarding the error rate of an inaccurate payment standard as part of our internal quality assurance and will report that data here.